kyrolabs/awesome-langchain/README.md

 LangChain is an amazing framework to get LLM projects done in a matter of no time and the ecosystem is growing fast.
 Here is an attempt to keep track of the initiatives around LangChain.

-## **[Subscribe to the newsletter](https://awesomelangchain.substack.com/)** to stay informed about the Awesome LangChain.
-We send a couple of emails per month about the articles, videos, projects, and tools that grabbed our attention.
+**[Subscribe to the newsletter](https://awesomelangchain.substack.com/)** to stay informed about the Awesome LangChain.
+We send a couple of emails per month about the articles, videos, projects, and tools that grabbed our attention

 Contributions welcome.
 Add links through pull requests or create an issue to start a discussion.
 Please read the [contribution guidelines](contributing.md) before contributing.